The Board of Jumeirah Group is committed to applying the highest standards of corporate governance in the business.

 During 2013, steps were taken to develop and enhance the Company’s corporate governance in line with Dubai Holding’s strategic objectives.

 To promote its effectiveness, the Board undertook a formal and rigorous evaluation of its own performance and that of its Committees for 2013.
 The review was carried out via a questionnaire using an online board portal.
 Key areas of focus covered: strategy, risk governance, Board role, structure and processes, effectiveness of the Board Committee sand relationships with key stakeholders.

 Among other developments, to support effective decision-making based on a well-balanced framework of accountability, a new Group Delegation of Authority document was approved by the Board and issued to the business which covered strategic, development, financial and operational matters.

 In addition, in order to enhance the Company’s existing business conduct and ethics policy, new Anti-Bribery and Gifts and Hospitality policies were introduced following the Board’s approval.

 Board & Committee Structure

-The Board’s role is to provide entrepreneurial leadership of the Company within a framework of prudent and effective controls which enables risk to be assessed and managed.
+The key responsibility of the Board is to foster the long-term prosperity of the Company.
+In support of this objective, the Board’s role is to provide entrepreneurial leadership within a framework of prudent and effective controls which enables risk to be assessed and managed.
 The Board is responsible for formulating the business strategy and ensuring that the necessary financial and human resources are in place to meet its objectives.
 It is also responsible for monitoring and reviewing the operating and financial performance of the Company.

 The biographies of the Board members can be found here.